What Conditions Cause Back Pain?

 Lumbar Myelopathy is compression of the spinal cord caused by a restriction in the back.
 The constriction might be a result of degenerative conditions of the discs and facet joints (spondylotic myelopathy) or because of bone spur formation (stenosis with myelopathy.)

 Lumbar Spondylolisthesis is when a vertebra slips forward and out of its normal alignment, over the one below it.
 It results from a weakness in the facet joint and the deterioration of the disc and ligaments of the back.
 It is very common in the lower back (lumbar spine) and for some people causes no discomfort, but when you do have pain it is because the slippage causes compression on spinal nerves.
 This can impact your legs as well, causing sensations like weakness, heaviness, or numbness.
-Spondylolisthesis is often part of the natural process of the wear and tear of a lifetime and is often found with spinal arthritis and other degenerative conditions.
+Spondylolisthesis is often part of the natural process of the wear and tear of a lifetime and is often found with spinal arthritis and other degenerative conditions that attribute to back pain causes.

 Thorocolumbar Scoliosis symptoms include a curvature of the spine, with possible pain and discomfort.
 There are three main approaches for scoliosis treatment: observation, scoliosis bracing, and scoliosis surgery.
 The type of treatment is usually based on the severity of the curve in the spine and the chances of scoliosis getting worse.